Commitments

 The AXA Group’s approach to tax issues

-The tax function is organized within the Group to ensure full compliance with all tax legislation in the countries where AXA operates. ln addition to the Group Tax Department based in France, all key operational entities/countries/geographic zones have a tax team in charge of ensuring that tax regulations are well understood and fully satisfied by the entities.
+The tax function in the Group is organized to aim for full compliance with all tax legislation in the countries where AXA operates.
+Beyond the Group Tax Department based in France, all key operational entities/countries/geographic zones have a tax team in charge of ensuring that all the entities fully understand and comply with their specific tax regulations as well as any Group tax guidelines.

-A Tax Code of Ethics, agreed between Group Tax Department and local tax teams, highlights the key principles guiding the actions of the various tax teams:
+The Group Tax Code of Ethics, which the Group Tax Department developed in collaboration with local tax teams, highlights the principles guiding the tax teams’ actions:

-• to remain up to date with respect to applicable laws and regulations;
+- staying up to date with applicable laws and regulations;

-• not to engage in aggressive tax driven transactions that could compromise the good reputation of the Group.
+- avoiding aggressive tax‑driven transactions that could compromise the good reputation of the Group, or otherwise put the Group at risk.

-The satisfaction of this Code of Ethics is a prerequisite of the activities performed by all AXA tax teams and gives rise to an annual certification by each head of tax, which is provided to the Group tax team. ln addition, a bi-annual tax review process of each key entity or business line is performed by the Group Tax Department in connection with each local team.
-During these reviews, specific attention is given to tax audits and associated tax risks as well as market positions on tax matters that may impact AXA.
-These reviews offer a global framework for the tax teams to identify, analyze, control, and report tax risks.
+The AXA tax teams are to commit to the Group Code of Ethics prior to undertaking any of their activities.
+Furthermore, (i) every Head of Tax conducts an annual certification of their team’s practices that is in turn submitted to the Group Tax Department and (ii) the Group Tax Department, along with every local team, conducts a bi‑annual tax review process of every major entity or business line.
+During these reviews, specific attention is given to tax audits and associated tax risks as well as to market positions on tax matters that may impact AXA.
+These reviews provide the tax teams with a global framework to identify, analyze, control, and report tax risks.

-Lastly, an International Tax Committee composed of various senior tax executives within AXA tax teams meets every quarter to ensure consistency in approach on some technical topics, as well as agreements on guidelines, when necessary, connected to specific items.
+Lastly, an International Tax Committee composed of several senior tax executives across the Group meets every quarter to ensure a consistent approach on technical topics and agreements on guidelines, when necessary, connected to specific items.

-As an international group operating in several countries, the AXA Group is subject to various tax regimes and regulations and takes into account any changes in tax law.
-AXA is specifically vigilant about the changes that could result in higher tax expenses and payments, higher compliance costs or that may affect the AXA Group's tax liability, return on investments and business operations. ln particular, please see the paragraph "Changes in tax laws, regulations or interpretations or uncertainties in the interpretation of certain tax laws may result in adverse consequences to our business and our results of operations" in Section 5.1 "Risk Factors" of the 2022 Annual Report.
+As an international group operating in numerous countries, the AXA Group is subject to multiple tax regimes and regulations and is attentive to tax law changes.
+The Group is particularly alert to any changes that could result in higher taxes or higher compliance costs, or that might affect the Group’s tax liability, return on investments and business operations.
+For further information, please see Section 5.1.2.3 - Regulatory and litigation‑related risks “Changes in tax laws, regulations or interpretations or uncertainties in the interpretation of certain tax requirements may result in adverse consequences to our business and our results of operations”.

-When considering how AXA entities structure commercial arrangements, tax implications are analyzed in parallel with other consequences such as capital efficiency and legal and regulatory aspects when deciding between potential alternative arrangements.
+When AXA entities consider how to structure commercial arrangements, tax implications are analyzed in parallel with capital efficiency and legal and regulatory aspects to fully assess and differentiate the alternative arrangements.

-More globally, AXA does not use non-cooperative jurisdictions to avoid taxes on operational activities performed elsewhere.
+On the whole, AXA does not use any non‑cooperative jurisdictions to avoid taxes on any of its operational activities performed elsewhere.

 Disclosure on tax matters and information on taxes connected with the Group’s activities in each country

 The Consolidated Financial Statements present the reconciliation between the theoretical tax charge and the effective tax charge under IFRS.
-All differences are fully explained (see Section 6.6 - Note 19 "Tax" of the 2022 Annual Report).
-It should be noted that in many jurisdictions where AXA operates, the income and capital gains on savings-products benefit from a favorable tax treatment, also when such products are included in life insurance products.
+All differences are fully explained in Section 6.6 of Annual Report.
+It should be noted that in many jurisdictions where AXA operates, the income and capital gains on savings products benefit from a favorable tax treatment, even when such products are included in life insurance products.
 This leads to a lower effective tax rate for life insurance companies.

 Tax aspects of activities and products offered by the Group